After plowing through almost everything half-decent PlayStation Now has to offer, I’ve come to realise something about Sony and their consoles.

 The gall of Activision to charge nigh on full price for what is basically a game you played a hundred times on the PS2 but with a Ghostbusters logo attached is almost worth applauding.
 Even if you love the franchise, try to say the same at the end of its pitiful “campaign” – the same theme song loops for the entire damn thing.
 If Ray Parker Jr. gets assassinated by a gamer who has been Manchurian Candidate’d through the Chinese water torture supplied by this game, you need to point the finger at Activision and Fireforge Games.

 Its biggest crime, though?
-Making it harder to find the fantastic 2009 version.
-You bastards.
-You horrible bastards.
+Making it harder to find the fantastic 2009 version until its remaster came out in October 2019.

 11. Tony Hawk’s Pro Skater 5